Karemelshimi/Cyclistic_Case_Study/README.md

 ```{r}
 combined_bike_data <- na.omit(combined_bike_data)
 ```
-There were {1,375,436} observations deleted and now the available observations that i will use for analysis is {4,331,652} observation, mostly the deleted N/A's were from the `start_station_name`, `end_station_name`, `start_station_id`, `end_station_id` and some rows in the `ride_length`.
+There were {1,375,436} observations deleted and now the available observations that i will use for analysis are {4,331,652} observation, mostly the deleted N/A's were from the `start_station_name`, `end_station_name`, `start_station_id`, `end_station_id` and some rows in the `ride_length`.

 # Analyze